 - Drowning.
 Drownings aren’t just an outdoor risk, they’re an indoor risk as well.
 Every day, about 10 people die from unintentional drownings.
 Of these 10, two are children aged 14 and younger.
 To help prevent accidental drownings in the home, you should closely monitor infants, young children, elders, or the mentally handicapped during bathtime and ensure that hot tubs and swimming pools are gated.

 - Burns.
 The convenient appliances used everyday in the home can pose a risk for burns, especially for young children.
 There are approximately 450,000 people who receive medical attention for burns every year.
 Curious, little fingers often come across hot surfaces that can result in serious burns.
 This includes stoves, hot pans and plates, fireplaces, and large amounts of steam.
-To reduce the risk of burns, make sure your dishwasher is securely latched to avoid being scalded by steam.
+To reduce the risk of burns, make sure your dishwasher is securely latched to avoid being scalded by steam, use this Dishwasher for Cleaning Dishware.
 Use back burners and stove knobs to reduce the chance of stove burnings.

 - Poisoning.
 There were over two million poisoning related incidents in 2016.
 Several household items present poisoning hazards, including household cleaning items and maintenance supplies.
 A little diligence and taking the right steps can decrease the chance of anyone in your family becoming a victim.
 By properly storing medications, keeping paint out of reach, and securing chemicals, you avoid the chance of family members accidentally ingesting poison.